Come join a great organization with a mission to empower the lives of individuals with disabilities

 • Must be 18 years of age, or older.

-• Must possess a valid driver’s license.
+• Must possess a valid driver’s license and vehicle.

 • Clear background checks as defined by regulations and policies.

-• Must be fully vaccinated for COVID-19.
+• Must be fully vaccinated for COVID-19

-Send cover letter and resume to Director of Youth Programs, Lucy Loureiro lloureiro@secil.org
+Please send cover letter and resume to Director of Youth Programs, Lucy Loureiro lloureiro@secil.org